realivanivani/realivanivani.github.io/_pages/about.md

 ---

 ![Red parrot doing Data Science work](/images/red_parrot_cubicle_2.jfif){: .align-right width="250"}
-Here's a revised version of your "About Me" section:

-👨‍💻 I am a Data Scientist and Analyst with a PhD in Bioinformatics and Computational Chemistry from the University of Barcelona.
+🦜 I am a Data Scientist and Analyst with a PhD in Bioinformatics and Computational Chemistry from the University of Barcelona.

 💼 My career spans academic research, data analytics in the humanitarian sector, and innovative data science in the automotive industry, bringing a wealth of experience and expertise.

 🧬 My research has explored the fields of Structural Biology, focusing on Molecular Dynamics of DNA and proteins, Quantum Mechanics calculations, drug discovery, force-field parameterization, and experimental validation.

-💻 I am passionate about technology and keep up with the latest advancements in Machine Learning, Statistics, and Computer Vision.

 📝 As I'm on a journey to become a serious Data Scientist, I am regularly sharing posts and know-hows on my [blogs and posts](https://realivanivani.github.io/year-archive/) about my projects and discoveries.
 The final aim?
 Becoming a true full-stack Data Wizard one day :)